chauhansumitdev/riser-lang/README.md

 - Run **java Riser name.rr**

 > Note: This implementation does not purely follow standard compiler/interpreter design principles and the theoretical aspects of formal languages and automata.
-It's just a "Let's-GO!" type implementation.
-Hope it helps.